 And here is where our work comes full circle!
 Our Hannes worked for many years in the European Parliament on the organic farming legislation, which will now include a much improved, far more organic-adapted seed availability for future growers – the kind featured by our friends in the Seeds4all initiative.

-With our latest project “Nos campagnes en résilience”, we’re going deep into the French countryside to connect with people who are engaged in experiments in socio-ecological transition.
+Recently, with “Nos campagnes en résilience”, we’ve gone deep into the French countryside to connect with people who are engaged in experiments in socio-ecological transition.
 The seeds of resilience are often sown on farms that are exploring new forms of community.
 So we’re creating a space for these French farmers to connect with their European colleagues, and to tell their stories.